 This structure gives cardboard its strength, flexibility, and ability to protect products during transport.

 Cardboard manufacturing starts with pulping wood chips or recycled paper.
 The pulp is washed, flattened into sheets, and then dried.
 For corrugated cardboard, a special machine known as a corrugator makes flutes.
 These are then glued between two layers of paper to form the sturdy structure known for its cushioning qualities.
+This process makes cardboard ideal for use in cardboard file boxes, cat cardboard box, cardboard packing material, and even heavy-duty applications like bales of cardboard and cardboard tubing.

 Cardboard is technically paper-based but is made of wood-based pulp.
 So while it's not wood in its ultimate form, it does stem from the same raw material.
 This makes it lightweight, flexible, and cost-effective, yet still strong enough for use in furniture like a cardboard chair or even artistic pieces like cardboard sculptures and cardboard armor.

 One of the greatest benefits of cardboard is its recyclability.
 Cardboard recycling is critical in minimizing landfill use and helping circular economies.

 Used cardboard can be recycled into cardboard bales, processed, and utilized again as fiber.
 Businesses often rely on cardboard recycling bins to collect bulk waste, which is later compressed into baled cardboard for efficient transport.
 Whether you’re dealing with cardboard box recycling or recycled cardboard crafts like cardboard gingerbread houses and cardboard Christmas trees, this material’s eco-friendliness makes it a top choice.

+In short: yes, but with caution.
 Yes—almost all plain cardboard with no metal, plastic coverings, or inks is safe to microwave.
 But always look at the package label and don't overheat.
 Cardboard cups or wax-covered cardboard containers are not necessarily safe to microwave.

 Cardboard is no longer limited to cardboard packaging.
 It’s also used in art, design, and even entertainment.
 From cardboard robot costumes to a cardboard sword or cardboard boat, the possibilities are endless.